Road map to rare earth riches emerges in North Dakota

 The North Dakota Geological Survey has drafted a report that provides a road map to explore lignite coal and organic-rich mudstone that contains enriched critical minerals.

-The report, released earlier this spring, is the latest in a series of studies by state geologists exploring the extent of rare earth minerals and other critical minerals — including lithium, which is used in rechargeable batteries for electric vehicles — that officials believe could be the foundation for a new mining and processing industry in North Dakota.
+The report, released last month, is the latest in a series of studies by state geologists exploring the extent of rare earth minerals and other critical minerals — including lithium, which is used in rechargeable batteries for electric vehicles — that officials believe could be the foundation for a new mining and processing industry in North Dakota.

 "We've been finding high concentrations of critical minerals," said Ed Murphy, the state geologist.
 "The problem has been finding them consistently along the same horizon."